OHDSI/IcTemporalPatternDiscovery/README.md

 Introduction
 ============

+# Please note that the development branch is under development, and is currently not recommended for use.

 This R package is an implementation of the IC Temporal Pattern Discovery method to estimate risk by combining a self-controlled and cohort design.
 IC stands for Information component and is log2 of a shrunken observed-to-expected ratio.
 The package is designed to run against observational databases in the OMOP Common Data Model.

 Features